hluu93/coffeenovel/README.md

 ## Status

-This project is in Alpha stage and will undergo significant changes and improvements.
+This project is in alpha stage and will undergo significant changes and improvements.